 Let dry.
 You can use a hair dryer to speed up drying time before applying overlapping polish.

 Repeat until the design is complete.
-Tip: do not reuse tape, some polish will be underneath, and it will not lie flat for next application.
+Tip: do not reuse tape, some polish will be underneath, and it will not lie flat for the next application.

 If you make a mistake or change your mind, use nail polish remover.
 This works even after a week, and I’ll let you know if still works in a few months.